Vegan Japanese

 • ×

-If you have ever wondered why the ginger at sushi restaurants is pale pink and tangy, the answer is simple: It's pink pickled ginger, known in Japan as gari.
-In this recipe I will show you how to make it at home so you can skip the additives, control the flavor, and enjoy a fresher version that works just as well with sushi as it does in everyday meals, or even tucked into a sandwich.
+If you've ever wondered why the ginger at sushi restaurants is pale pink and tangy, the answer is simple: it's pink pickled ginger, known in Japan as gari.
+I'll show you how to make it at home using regular root ginger, no young ginger needed.
+Perfect alongside vegan sushi and California rolls, or tucked into a tofu katsu burger.

 3 pieces of pink pickled ginger in a ceramic rice bowl